 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

 The MagSafe Battery Pack is the successor to the Apple Smart Battery Case and is compatible with any iPhone with MagSafe.
-It has a relatively small charging capacity but has multiple unique features that make it a useful purchase.
+It has a relatively small charging capacity but has multiple unique features that make it a worthwhile purchase.

 Previously, customers would have to purchase a battery case that precisely fit their current iPhone model.
 If the next model changed any aspect of the design, the old battery case would become useless to upgraders.

 The move from a case to a magnetic pack enables it to be useful across device sizes and generations.
 So long as iPhones use the current iteration of MagSafe, the battery pack will work.
 This also enables easy sharing between family members, as long as everyone is sporting a MagSafe-capable iPhone.

 Apple has packed some smarts into the MagSafe Battery Pack alongside the battery itself, so there is no need for user interaction.
 Instead, users need only attach the battery pack to begin charging their iPhone.